GabLeRoux/gableroux.com/_posts/2018-01-16-test-all-the-things-in-gitlab-ci-with-docker-by-example.md

 featured_image: /images/test-all-the-things-in-gitlab-ci-with-docker-by-example.jpg
 ---

 Do you write tests?
 Or do you skip them because it's too complicated to run?
 Or maybe developers of your team just don't care?
 You should take a few minutes and setup a CI so you can enforce good practice.
-Good news, you can test all the things automagically in **[gitlab-ci][gitlab-ci]** with [docker][docker] with very low efforts 🤘
+Good news, you can test all the things automagically in **[gitlab-ci][gitlab-ci]** with [docker][docker] and very low efforts 🤘

 <!-- more -->